-7. Risk control measures and treatments have been identified and evaluated in accordance with the methodologies developed in the planning phase of the ENSMS.

-IPART considers that to adequately control, treat and evaluate treatment of risks in a compliant ENSMS, the network operator must demonstrate that:

-- a) The electricity risks have been treated and evaluated in accordance with A4 of AS5577 - b) Recognised good practice has been identified and applied in the development of risk treatment options for each hazard regardless of whether the level of risk is considered 'tolerable' or 'ALARP'. - c) If recognized good practice treatments are not put in place for a particular hazard, it must be demonstrated that recognised good practice has been tested for reasonableness. - d) Where recognised good practice is not considered appropriate, reasoning must be provided, showing how the hazard is to be managed to an equal or better safety outcome by different means. - e) Interdependencies of treatment options for other risks has been considered. - f) The treatment or control approaches have been selected based on the best available information. - g) An estimation of residual risks is clearly articulated for each hazard, in compliance with clause A3.2(c) of AS 5577. - h) Control measures and treatments are consistent with the primary objective of clause 5 of the ESSNM Regulation. - i) Uncertainty is explicitly addressed in compliance with clause 3(d) of 31000. - j) The network operator has processes to ensure that emerging technologies or other control options are identified and addressed through the FSA process in a timely manner.
+Minimum criteria ^a Auditor's comments 7.
+Risk control measures and treatments have been identified and evaluated in accordance with the methodologies developed in the planning phase of the ENSMS.
+IPART considers that to adequately control, treat and evaluate treatment of risks in a compliant ENSMS, the network operator must demonstrate that: a) The electricity risks have been treated and evaluated in accordance with A4 of AS5577.
+Recognized good practice has been identified and considered in the development of risk treatment options for each hazard regardless of whether the level of risk is considered 'tolerable' or 'ALARP'. c) If recognized good practice treatments are not put in place for a particular hazard, it must be demonstrated that recognised good practice has been tested for reasonableness. d) Where recognised good practice is not considered appropriate, reasoning must be provided, showing how the hazard is to be managed to an equal or better safety outcome by different means. e) Interdependencies of treatment options for other risks has been considered.
+This means there has been a holistic consideration of the impact that proposed measures may or will have on other proposed or implemented measures. f) The treatment or control approaches have been selected based on the best available information. g) An estimation of residual risks is clearly articulated for each hazard, in compliance with clause A3.2(c) of AS 5577. h) Control measures and treatments are consistent with the primary objective of clause 5 of the ESSNM Regulation. i) Uncertainty is explicitly addressed in compliance with clause 3(d) of ISO 31000. j) The network operator has processes to ensure that emerging technologies or other control options are identified and addressed through the FSA process in a timely manner.
 8. Control measures have been incorporated into the appropriate procedures.

-IPART considers that to finalise the preparation of a compliant ENSMS, evidence should be provided that:

-a) Control measures have been incorporated into the appropriate procedures in compliance with clause 4.3.2 of AS5577

-9. Planning and preparation for abnormal operations has been demonstrated

-IPART considers that to demonstrate that abnormal circumstances have been planned and prepared for, evidence should be provided that the ENSMS complies with clause 4.3.3 of AS5577.
+IPART considers that to finalise the preparation of a compliant ENSMS, evidence should be provided that: a) control measures have been incorporated into the appropriate procedures in compliance with clause 4.3.2 of AS5577.
+9. Planning and preparation for abnormal operations has been demonstrated IPART considers that to demonstrate that abnormal circumstances have been planned and prepared for, evidence should be provided that the ENSMS complies with clause 4.3.3 of AS5577.